 Clyde Hicks who spent 4 years in prison for his desires for other men a year later married a girl named Mary Wolfe of Mt.
 Airy on December 19, 1936.

 Clyde Hicks passed away in Durham, North Carolina on December 5, 1993.

-There are those who say his ghost returned to Alcatraz Island to haunt the prison for being incarcerated there for the crime of loving another man.
+There are those who claim his ghost returned to Alcatraz Island to haunt the prison for being incarcerated there for the crime of loving another man.